elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {: .pr.i} Ah! you needed a naked son, a son betrayed and sold, a son covered in spit ... and you chose me ...
 Thanks!
 So you needed man's sweat, man's blood, man's moans ... man's despair and you asked us!
 Thanks ...
-- {: .pr.i} And when we were tired, broken, exhausted, crushed, our only julep and balm was the sneer of the whip, the barking whip and the wild bite, and acid dripping on our flesh, brutalized with humiliation.
+- {: .pr.i} And when we were tired, broken, exhausted, crushed, our only julep and balm the sneer of the whip, the barking whip and the wild bite, and acid dripping on our flesh, brutalized with humiliation.
 Thanks, mom.
 - {: .pr.i} And they needed---didn't they?---those who sent you, they needed more than my defeat, more than my breasts breaking, more than my blood decomposing, they needed my acceptance ... they needed my yes, and then they sent you ... go away, stepmother ...
 I despise you, go away ... leave empty handed ... or rather, take this bag of words ... the words of Toussaint, the last perhaps, the last ... no doubt, and bring them to your filthy brood.
 - {: .i2} O white men, my brothers
 - our twisted specters will come to haunt your banquets